HUGGING FACE · THIS WEEK · 2026-08-20

 What are the top trending AI models and papers this week?

-As of Wednesday, June 17, 2026, the #1 is “JoyAI-VL-Interaction: Real-Time Vision-Language Interaction Intelligence.”
+As of Thursday, August 20, 2026, the #1 is “Demystifying Agent Skills: Why They Work-Until They Don't.”
 The full ranked list of the top 30 trending AI models and papers this week is above, each linking to the original.

 How often is this trending models & papers list updated?